okalangkenneth/CollegeScoreCardApp/README.md

 ## General Information
- CollegeScoreCardApp allows users of the application to see various schools in their area using a 3rd party API, the college scoreboard API, in Blazor server using
+ CollegeScoreCardApp allows users of the application to see various schools in their area using a 3rd party API, the college scoreboard API.
- HttpClient in .NET Core.

 ## Technologies Used
 - Visual Studio - 2019